-- The magnitude of the tracking error-the variation in the net portfolio value-can be mitigated if adjustments are made more frequently. - The tracking error over one rebalancing act is positive about 68% of the time. - But its expected value is ~ 0 under the risk-neutral probability measure.^a - Of course, the stock price should be sampled under the real-world probability measure.^b

-^aBoyle & Emanuel (1980). ^bRecall Eq.
+- The magnitude of the tracking errora can be mitigated if adjustments are made more frequently. - The tracking error over one rebalancing act is positive about 68% of the time. - But its expected value is ~ 0 under the risk-neutral probability measure.b - But the stock price should be sampled under the real-world probability measure.c aThe variation in the net portfolio value. bBoyle & Emanuel (1980). cRecall Eq.
 (93) on p.
-683 or see p.
-711.
+685 or see p.
+713.

-- The tracking error at maturity is proportional to vega.^a - In practice tracking errors will cease to decrease beyond a certain rebalancing frequency. - With a higher delta $\Delta' = 0.640355$, the trader buys shares for \$5,191,545.
+- The tracking error at maturity is proportional to vega.a - In practice tracking errors will cease to decrease beyond a certain rebalancing frequency. - With a higher delta $\Delta' = 0.640355$ , the trader buys shares for \$5,191,545.